DotCom Therapy raises $13M to provide therapy for kids, in and out of school – TechCrunch

 “We have a proprietary calculator that we’re able to identify the number of therapists that we need to deploy for that specific location,” Robinson says.
 Overall it takes about 21 days to match therapists with students, per DotCom Therapy’s website.

-DotCom Therapy will also coordinate with administrators at K-12 school districts who can be in the room while kids participate in therapy (there’s a video of how that works here), and will also handle the scheduling, and tracking of all student sessions.
+DotCom Therapy will also coordinate with administrators at K-12 school districts who can be in the room while kids participate in therapy (there’s a video of how that works here), and will also handle the scheduling and tracking of all student sessions.

 So far, DotCom Therapy has employed about 200 therapists, says Robinson, who are all employed as W-2 employees, rather than independent contractors.
-The company has about a 97 percent retention rate for employees, says Robinson.
-On the customer side, the company has retained about 90 percent of customers.
+The company has about a 97% retention rate for employees, says Robinson.
+On the customer side, the company has retained about 90% of customers.

-With this Series A round, Robinson says the company is focusing on expansion into all fifty states by January, and by building out the services for private families.
+With this Series A round, Robinson says the company is focusing on expansion into all 50 states by January, and by building out the services for private families.

 “I just feel a lot of urgency for us to grow quickly, but in a very smart way to be able to meet the demand without compromising quality.
 So what keeps me up at night is really making sure that we can grow at a healthy pace,” says Robinson.